-Page 2 of 2 - When the nurse came back to check on us she said when she tucked Dad into bed one night, he took her hand and said, "you're a dandy."
+When the nurse came back to check on us she said when she tucked Dad into bed one night, he took her hand and said, "you're a dandy."

 While taking care of Dad all those years the closest he would come to giving me a compliment was with this clever little rhyme, "you're a dandy, little Miss Sandy."

 I miss him, but so thankful, he has someone he thinks is dandy.